 Stress Relief Gifts for Ultimate Relaxation

 This bundle has a lot of various fidgets to use when you’re feeling anxious and just can’t sit still.
 Perfect for people who has sensory needs and just want something to fidget with.
-And even if you don’t, they’re still fun to play with.
+And even if you don’t, fidget toys are still fun to play with.

 3. Essential Oil Diffuser

 If you enjoy relaxing to soothing scents filling the air, an essential oil diffuser may be a great investment for you.
 You can put a few drops of your favorite scents inside and sigh in relief as they fill the air, or can try mixing scents to see what your favorite blend is.
-I like using lavender or a similar calming, soothing scent, and the second I smell lavender I always feel my shoulders drop.
+I like using lavender essential oil or a similar calming, soothing scent.
+The second I smell lavender oils, I always feel my shoulders drop.

 4. Adult Weighted Blanket

 Everyone could use a weighted blanket.
-Coming in three different sizes and seven different weights, the weighted blanket is perfect for anyone who has anxiety or stress in their life.
-I’ve found it’s relieving to hug yourself while you have the blanket wrapped around your back, since it simulates the feeling of someone hugging you – hugging is on of the easiest ways to get your body to relax.
+Coming in three different sizes and seven different weights, the Gravity Blanket is perfect for anyone who has anxiety or stress in their life.
+I’ve found it’s relieving to hug yourself while you have the blanket wrapped around your back, since it simulates the feeling of someone hugging you – hugging is one of the easiest ways to get your body to relax.